poppintk/OnlineMall/README.md

 ## Project Description

-Gulimall is a Ecommerce project, including Shopping System and Content management system. it based on SpringCloud、SpringCloud Alibaba、MyBatis Plus Implementation.
-Shopping system includes: User Login, User Register, Product Search, Product description, Shopping Cart, Order and Seckill module.
+It is a online Shopping System and Content Management System.
+Which bases on Microservice design by using SpringCloud and SpringCloud Alibaba and leverage middelware like Redis, RabbitMQ and ElasticSearch.
+The Shopping System includes: User Login, User Register, Product Search, Product description, Shopping Cart, Order and Seckill module.
 Content Management system includes: System Management, Product Management, Coupon Management, Stock Management, Order Managment, User Management and Content Management.

 ## Project Demo